ENFP personality types are energetic and motivational.

 Potential development areas for ENFPs

 ENFP people may not follow through on decisions or projects, and risk burning out from over-committing or following every possibility.
 They may also have trouble determining priorities.
-More information about ENFP characteristics can be found in our 4-page eBook.

 Typical characteristics of an ENFP

 ENFPs are typically friendly and expressive as well as innovative and energetic.

 Their most common characteristics are shown here in the form of a fun Typie, which you can download and share.

 ENFP careers & career ideas

 The ideal working environment for ENFPs is one that encourages and rewards creativity, fosters teamwork and offers opportunities to work with a variety of people, particularly in order to support and enlighten them.
 ENFPs tend to be attracted to jobs in coaching and development, teaching and religious callings, as well as the creative arts.
 More insight about ENFP jobs can be found in our Introduction to Type and Careers.

 An ENFP will typically become stressed in the situations shown in this MBTI stress head illustration.
 In these circumstances you will tend to be over-worried, withdrawn, tunnel-visioned and prone to extreme emotions.
 Download and share* this ENFP stress head to remind yourself and your colleagues about the things that stress ENFPs.